13 interesting facts about veganism you should know!

 Many people switch to veganism because it’s healthy!
 Recent studies found that a plant-based diet can reduce your chances of certain cancers and of developing type 2 diabetes.
 A vegan diet can also reduce blood pressure levels and lower cholesterol!

-4. Each vegan spares 30 animal lives a year
+4. Each vegan spares up to 365 animals' lives a year

-Animals in the food industry are abused, mutilated, crammed, and slaughtered.
-The industries use horrific practices in order to generate a maximum profit.
-99% of farmed animals spend their whole lives confined in factory farms.
-Around the world, over 150 million farmed animals are killed each day.
+Animals in the food industry are abused, neglected, crammed into small spaces, mutilated, and slaughtered.
+The industries use horrific practices in order to generate maximum profit.
+99% of farmed animals spend their whole lives confined in factory farms and are slaughtered when still babies.
+Around the world, over 220 million farmed animals are killed for food every day.
 By trying veganism, you’re protecting animals.

 5. Veganism is great for the environment!